Jesus Let Thy Pitying Eye – Hymn Lyric

 Give me, through Thy dying love, The humble, contrite heart;

-Speak the reconciling word, And let Thy mercy melt me down;
+Speak the reconciling word, And let Thy melt me down;

 Turn, and look upon me, Lord, And break my heart of stone.